bcgov/GDX-Analytics-microservice/README.md

 ## Features

 This repository has been structured to support packaging and distrubution.
 Pipenv is required as a dependency manager, and Python 3.7 to build the virtual environments.
-Each microservice script is stored in a subdirectory, and each subdirectory contains a README files detailing how to run the microservice.
+Each microservice script is stored in a subdirectory, and each subdirectory contains a README file detailing how to run the microservice.
 A folder named `lib` provides shared component modules.
 Under each microservice, `lib` gets installed into the Pipenv as an editable package, and then is imported by its relative path.

 ## Project Status